 Agricultural Robotics is a research direction aimed at developing and deploying robotic systems to address various challenges in agriculture.
 By integrating advanced sensing, actuation, and autonomous decision-making capabilities, the goal is to create solutions that can optimize crop management, reduce labor requirements, and minimize environmental impact.
 Key areas of investigation include autonomous navigation for field robots, precision agriculture techniques for crop monitoring and treatment, and the development of specialized robotic systems for tasks such as planting, harvesting, and weed control.
 The ultimate aim is to enhance agricultural efficiency, sustainability, and overall productivity by leveraging robotics and automation technologies.

 We are consistently seeking ambitious graduate and undergraduate students interested in cyber-physical systems and robotics.
-If you're motivated by addressing fundamental challenges for autonomous systems and are considering theoretical/experimental research collaborations at Cal Poly or WPI, feel free to contact sfarzan@calpoly.edu.
+If you're motivated by addressing fundamental challenges for autonomous systems and are considering theoretical/experimental research collaborations at Cal Poly, feel free to contact sfarzan@calpoly.edu.